COMMONLY USED GRANT TERMS

 o Scholarships and Fellowships

-Salaries & Wages (S&W) - This rate is based on Salaries and Wages
+Salaries, Wages and Fringe Benefits(SWF) - This rate is based on Salaries, Wages, and Fringe Benefits.

 RECORDS - Financial records, supporting documents, statistical records, and all other records pertinent to an award.
 All other records include all records that were produced in connection with the grant – laboratory records and primary data.
 Access to records must be made available to sponsor at their discretion.